sdothum/dotfiles-archive-2023/splitography/qmk_firmware/keyboards/splitography/readme.md

 Depending on which keymap you would like to use, you will have to compile slightly differently.

+From the shell..

+`export CPATH=<keymap>/common`

+where <keymap> is the full QMK directory path of the keymap to be compiled.

 ### Default

 To build with the default keymap, simply run `make default`.